 Once on the tee, you need to stretch.
 It’s always amazing to me how many people line up to hit their first shot of the day without having done even the simplest of stretches.
 And of course these same people need a Mulligan on their first shot, and the day starts off poorly, etc. etc.

-Three Step, Two Minute Warm Up
+The Essential Three Step, Two Minute Warm Up

 I find that a three-step warm up routine works well: